stefaniacardenas/LastFM-API/README.md

 ==================

-This is a mid-week excercise to get my head around APIs, jQuery, Mustache.js, etc I have used user.getEvents API from http://www.lastfm.it/api
+This is a mid-week excercise to get my head around APIs, jQuery, Mustache.js, etc I have used [user.getEvents API] (http://www.lastfm.it/api).
+You can see the result of this exercise [here] (http://my-apis.herokuapp.com)

 Technologies used
 -----------